aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Sample Cost Table

-As of June 2025, the cost for running this Guidance with the default settings in the default AWS Region (US East 1 - N. Virginia) is free.
+As of June 2025, the cost for running this Guidance with the default settings in the default AWS Region (US East 1 - N. Virginia) `us-east-1` is pretty much free.

-Assumptions:

-Guidance covers the cost of using AWS Transform for VMware migrations.
+>NOTE: The table below covers the cost of using AWS Transform for VMware migrations, not the cost of running EC2 and VPC resources that will be created as a result of executing a migration.

 | AWS Service  | Dimensions | Cost [USD] |
 | ----------- | ------------ | ------------ |